 3. Raw Desert is your BFF for Holiday Food

 You don’t have to be a Raw Foodie to make use of this amazing cuisine when it comes to visiting and get togethers at holiday times.

-Most of the ingredients in these recipes are Thyroid friendly, and while they are still treats, you can at least join in on the festivities.
+Most of the ingredients in these types of recipes are Thyroid friendly, and while they are still TREATS, you can at least join in on the festivities.

 4. Talk to Your Family

 A funny thing happens when you start eating better and avoiding the junk food.
 Everyone around you suddenly thinks you are going to make them do it too.